 - The appetizer recipe above makes for a fun option.
 I sometimes will fry wonton wrappers I’ve cut in half into triangles so they’re a bit bigger and able to scoop more of the cream cheese (which needs to be softened before serving).

 - Add a bit of soy sauce (2 tablespoons) and sesame oil (2 teaspoons) and use in a stir-fry.

 - Use for Sweet and Sour Chicken or Pork.

 - Make it spicy with a bit of Chili Sauce.

-Keeping track of all the Panda Express copycat recipes here on the blog?
+Other Panda Express copycat recipes on the blog

 - Panda Express Orange Chicken

 - Panda Express Black Pepper Chicken